Clausewitz45/devops-coding-challenge/README.md

 # Prerequisites

-You will need an AWS account.
+You will need an AWS or GCP account.
 Create one if you don't own one already.
 You can use free-tier resources for this test.
+You need to provide a credit card in both cases, but you won't be charged.

 # The Task

-You are required to set up a new server in AWS.
+You are required to set up a new server in AWS/GCP.
 It must:

 * Be publicly accessible.
-* Run Nginx.
+* Run Nginx or Apache.
 * Serve a `/version.txt` file, containing only static text representing a version number, for example:

 ```